ACOUSTIC TRIANGLE

 We have received invitations to tour in some far-off lands and we are

-planning collaborations with larger groups - including a string quartet
+planning collaborations with larger groups - including

-and a symphony orchestra.
+a symphony orchestra.
 We recently had an offer from a film producer

 to make a film about our music for television.